 Because this join is at an angle if we just glued and clamped together the ramp would slide apart.
-To stop this happening I glued them together and while the glue was still wet I clamped the two pieces to a melamine coated shelving ofcut but if you don't have one of these you can use plastic or baking paper on a regular board.
+To stop this happening I glued them together and while the glue was still wet I clamped the two pieces to a melamine coated shelving off cut but if you don't have one of these you can use plastic or baking paper on a regular board.
 Now the two pieces were prevented from sliding apart I added the clamps to hold the two pieces firmly together.
-In the past I have just used a small nail to prevent the sliding but this is probably better.
+In the past I have just used a temporary small nail or drilled holes and added toothpicks which I left in to prevent the sliding.

 Step 4: Add Reinforcing Blocks to the Tin

 While waiting for the headstock glue to set I decided to be productive and add the reinforcing blocks to the tin.
 Use the cheek blocks to hold a small wood off-cut at the right height. mark with a pencil and cut it off.
 Place the resulting block in the tin and bend it with your fingers neatly over the block.
 This tin has a rounded edge on it so I used my pliers to flatten that.
-A short process of pushing the recessed bit of tin down under the cheek blocks so the the top of the tin is level when a straight edge is held across the top.
-The reinforcing block you just cut now has to be trimmed by a mm or two to fit snugly under the bent down tin lip. double check everything.
+A short process of pushing the recessed bit of tin down to the reinforcing blocks so the the top of the tin is level when a straight edge is held across the top.
+The reinforcing block you just cut now may have to be trimmed by a mm or two to fit snugly under the bent down tin lip.
+Double check everything.

-Now I glued both blocks in with epoxy.
+Now I glued both blocks in with epoxy though other glues such as building adhesive or polyurethane glue work as well.
+Basically any glue that works on metal and wood.
 Using another piece of off-cut I cross checked everything still lined up.

 Once the headstock glue has set we can undo the clamps and sand down the sides ready for the side cheeks.
 The two bulldog clips at the top are just to hold the pieces in alignment. and hold things together while I grab the clamps I need to clamp it together.